 “Holy shit!” cried Arika.

 In the distance, an explosion had hit Q’assog-tha.
 As the flames rose into the sky, her thunderous voice shook the air.

 “A chopper!”
 Kane cried excitedly.
 “Looks like they’re not all dead.”

 “Won’t do any good,” commented Henri.
 “You can’t destroy a Great Old One.
 They exist across multiple dimensions and will regenerate if they’re injured.”

 “Thanks David Attenborough.”

-Following a second explosion, Q’assog-tha flew into a rage.
-With alarming alacrity, she shot out tentacles, smashed a stone outhouse, collected stones and hurled them at the chopper.
-Her aim was spot on: the stones smashed into it, breaking the cockpit window and bending the blades.
-The chopper rose, spun a few times then turned on its side and crashed to the ground.
-Q’assog-tha moved towards it and crushed it flat with great slams of her tree-like arms.
+A second explosion sent Q’assog-tha into a rage.
+With alarming alacrity, she leapt on an outhouse, swept up the broken stones and hurled them at the chopper.
+Her aim was spot on: the stones smashed into the cockpit window and buckled the blades.
+The chopper rose, spun a few times, then turned on its side and crashed to the ground.
+Q’assog-tha rushed towards it and crushed it flat with great slams of her tree-like arms.

 “It’s just the one,” said Arika.
 “It must have been a survivor from the farm.”